 US Citizenship by Naturalization | How to Become a US Citizen?

-Naturalization is the main pathway to the US Citizenship and becoming a lawful permanent resident or in other and more common words, being a Green Card holder constitutes the first and the most essential condition.
+Naturalization is considered one of the most important pathways to US Citizenship and becoming a lawful permanent resident or in other and more common words, being a Green Card holder constitutes the first and the most essential condition.
 Green Card holders can utilize many benefits that US citizens have.
 Once you obtain permanent resident status, you can live and work in the US without any restriction.
 You also become eligible for a lot of state or federal legal rights and protections that US residents are entitled to.

 However, these benefits do not fully encompass all privileges that a US passport offers.
 For example, you can’t vote, you may not be qualified for all public funds and subsidies that are designated for the US citizens, you can’t serve as a juror in the courts, and ultimately you can't carry a US passport.
 Furthermore, if you commit certain major crimes or spend a long time outside the US, your green card may be revoked.